 Our contract drilling backlog, as presented below, includes only firm commitments (typically represented by signed contracts) and is calculated by multiplying the contracted operating dayrate by the firm contract period.
+The contract period is based on the number of stated days for fixed-term contracts or an estimated duration (in days) for contracts based on a fixed number of wells.
 Our calculation also assumes full utilization of our drilling equipment for the contract period (excluding scheduled shipyard and survey days); however, the amount of actual revenue earned and the actual periods during which revenues are earned will be different than the amounts and periods shown in the tables below due to various factors.
-Our utilization rates, which generally approach 92-98% during contracted periods, can be adversely impacted by downtime due to various operating factors including effects of COVID-19 and efforts to mitigate the spread of the virus, weather conditions and unscheduled repairs and maintenance.
+Our utilization rates, which generally have approached 92-98% during contracted periods, can be adversely impacted by downtime due to various operating factors including effects of COVID-19 and efforts to mitigate the spread of the virus, weather conditions and unscheduled repairs and maintenance.
 Contract drilling backlog excludes revenues for mobilization, demobilization, contract preparation and customer reimbursables.
 No revenue is generally earned during periods of downtime for regulatory surveys.
 Changes in our contract drilling backlog between periods are generally a function of the performance of work on term contracts, as well as the extension or modification of existing term contracts and the execution of additional contracts.
 In addition, under certain circumstances, our customers may seek to terminate or renegotiate our contracts, which could adversely affect our reported backlog.

 The backlog information presented below does not, nor is it intended to, align with the disclosures related to revenue expected to be recognized in the future related to unsatisfied performance obligations, which are presented in Note 3 "Revenue from Contracts with Customers" to our unaudited condensed consolidated financial statements included in Item 1 of Part I of this report.
 Contract drilling backlog includes only future dayrate revenue as described above, while the disclosure in Note 3 excludes dayrate revenue and reflects expected future revenue for mobilization, demobilization and capital modifications to our rigs, which are related to non-distinct promises within our signed contracts.
-See "- Important Factors That May Impact Our Operating Results, Financial Condition or Cash Flows."
+See "- Important Factors That May Impact Our Operating Results.
+Financial Condition or Cash Flows."

-The following table reflects our contract drilling backlog as of July 1, 2020 (based on information available at that time), January 1, 2020 (the date reported in our Annual Report on Form 10-K/A for the year ended December 31, 2019), and July 1, 2019 (the date reported in our Quarterly Report on Form 10-Q for the quarter ended June 30, 2019) (in millions).
+The following table reflects our contract drilling backlog as of October 1, 2020 (and does not include any contracts signed after October 1, 2020 but prior to the date of this report), January 1, 2020 (the date reported in our Annual Report on Form 10-K/A for the year ended December 31, 2019), and October 1, 2019 (the date reported in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2019) (in millions).

-ıly 1, 20 (1)(2) nuary 1, 020 (1) Tuly 1, 2019 (1) Contract Drilling Backlog \$ 1.192 \$ 1.611 \$ 1.984
+tober 1, 020 (1) J anuary 1, 2020 (1) October 1, 2019 (1) Contract Drilling Backlog \$ 1,169 \$ 1,611 \$ 1,835

-- (1) Contract drilling backlog as of July 1, 2020, January 1, 2020 and July 1, 2019 excludes future commitment amounts totaling approximately \$100.0 million, \$100.0 million and \$130.0 million, respectively, payable by a customer in the form of a guarantee of gross margin to be earned on future contracts or by direct payment, pursuant to terms of an existing contract. - Contract drilling backlog as of July 1, 2020 excludes approximately \$66 million of backlog attributable to the contract for the Ocean Onyx, which Beach has attempted to terminate.
-See "- Market Overview."
+(1) Contract drilling backlog as of October 1, 2020, January 1, 2020 and October 1, 2019 excludes future commitment amounts totaling approximately \$100.0 million, \$100.0 million and \$130.0 million, respectively, payable by a customer in the form of a guarantee of gross margin to be earned on future contracts or by direct payment, pursuant to terms of an existing contract.

-The following table reflects the amount of revenue related to our contract drilling backlog by year as of July 1, 2020 (in millions).
+The following table reflects the amount of revenue related to our contract drilling backlog by year as of October 1, 2020 (in millions).

 For the Years Ending December 31,

-Total 2020 (1) 2021 2022 2023-2024
+Total 2020 (1) 2021 2022 2023 3-2024

-Contract Drilling Backlog (2)(3) \$ 1,192 \$ 280 \$ 477 \$ 296 \$ 139
+Contract Drilling Backlog (2) \$ 1,169 \$ 130 \$ 597 \$ 303 \$ 139